Home Insurance Glossary of Terms

 Certificate of insurance

-A certificate or document insurance companies issue to prove that insurance is in force.
+A certificate or document that insurance companies issue to verify that insurance is in force.

 Claim